Bon2004/Logistics-Fleet-Analysis-Pipeline/README.md

 ## 🚀 Impact
 By automating this pipeline, base logistics teams can instantly generate monthly cost and carbon footprint reports without manual spreadsheet data entry, ensuring accuracy and rapid strategic decision-making.

-*(Note: Executive Data Visualizations will be added to this repository shortly).*